episode6/groovykit/README.md

 =========
 Groovy utilities to make life easier.

-This is kind of a dumping ground for reusable, yet generic, groovy tools
+This is kind of a dumping ground for reusable, yet generic, groovy utils.

 - Group ID: `com.episode6.hackit.groovykit`
 - Current Version: `0.0.1-SNAPSHOT`

-## Projects
+## Artifacts
 - `gk-files`: extension to the File class

 ### License